JunGuanGroup/Guan-Group/content/authors/XuHe/_index.md

 education:
   courses:
-    - course: M.Phil. in Physics
+    - course: M.Phil. in Materials Science and Engineering
       institution: "The Chinese University of Hong Kong, Shenzhen"
       year: 2025 - now